OpenDocCN/dsai-notes-pt3-zh/docs/showmeai-tool/-双语字幕-资料下载-使用-Scikit-learn-进行机器学习-4小时实战视角刷新知识框架-初学者进阶必备--实战教程系列----P4-4-模型评估---ShowMeAI---BV16u41127nr.md

 # 【双语字幕+资料下载】使用 Scikit-learn 进行机器学习，4小时实战视角刷新知识框架，初学者进阶必备！＜实战教程系列＞ - P4：4）模型评估 - ShowMeAI - BV16u41127nr

-We talked about our squared score， we talked about being an absolute squared or error。

-And that's different ways we can measure our errors。

- The next thing I' to talk about is if our score is trying to mediocre like 0。2 out of one。

- how do I know that that's actually grow and it's not just chance。
+We talked about our squared score， we talked about being an absolute squared or error。And that's different ways we can measure our errors。 The next thing I' to talk about is if our score is trying to mediocre like 0。2 out of one。 how do I know that that's actually grow and it's not just chance。

 ![](img/685f8a9a43bae69c2b04fb232b54014c_1.png)

-And the answer is that what we'll do is we'll take our original data here。

-And we'll score it with our model。 We're able to train a model that the x's and the y's and just score。

- And so let's say my score is 0。8， which is not that dread。

-What I'll do is I'll shuffle around the data。 so I know that there's no relationship between the y's and x's。
+And the answer is that what we'll do is we'll take our original data here。And we'll score it with our model。 We're able to train a model that the x's and the y's and just score。 And so let's say my score is 0。8， which is not that dread。What I'll do is I'll shuffle around the data。 so I know that there's no relationship between the y's and x's。

- right， so what I'll do is I'll take this y column and just randomly shuffle it。

- And the word for that is up permateated。 As I get this permutated version of this column， right。

- you can see that。For example，5 used to be the first number and now now5 this down here So I just kind to randomly shuffle that thing and then I train the model on it。

- trying to look for the relationship between the y's and x's。
+ right， so what I'll do is I'll take this y column and just randomly shuffle it。 And the word for that is up permateated。 As I get this permutated version of this column， right。 you can see that。For example，5 used to be the first number and now now5 this down here So I just kind to randomly shuffle that thing and then I train the model on it。 trying to look for the relationship between the y's and x's。

- and there should be no relationship obviously right because I just shuffle everything around but I can try to train a model and get a score on it And so if I see that when I'm basically training a model on garbage data。

- if I get a better score then then I did originally。
+ and there should be no relationship obviously right because I just shuffle everything around but I can try to train a model and get a score on it And so if I see that when I'm basically training a model on garbage data。 if I get a better score then then I did originally。

  well that probably means that I didn't have any sort of significant result originally so I probably didn't have any sort of meaningful model And that's the rough idea an actual implementation of what this function here is going to do for us is it's going to shuffle around the data like this。

-And it's going to get a score and it's try to shuffle it again and it's going to get a score it's trying to get something like know 100 or 100 different scores based on these shuffled data。

- and then based on that we can estimate and really see this score over here。
+And it's going to get a score and it's try to shuffle it again and it's going to get a score it's trying to get something like know 100 or 100 different scores based on these shuffled data。 and then based on that we can estimate and really see this score over here。

- is it kind of unusually good or does it feel like this could fit in with the garbage data and based on that we we can basically say。

- well hey， do I trust this model or that So let me head over here back the notebook？
+ is it kind of unusually good or does it feel like this could fit in with the garbage data and based on that we we can basically say。 well hey， do I trust this model or that So let me head over here back the notebook？